 - Naltrexone (Vivitrol®)

-Each of these medications targets the brain the same way that morphine and heroin do, and methadone and buprenorphine specifically work to suppress your withdrawal symptoms and eliminate your cravings for opioids.
+Each of these medications targets the brain the same way that morphine and heroin do, and methadone and buprenorphine specifically work to suppress your opioid withdrawal symptoms and eliminate your cravings that are common during opioid withdrawal.

 Naltrexone, on the other hand, works by blocking the opioid’s effects on your brain’s receptors.
-Doctors typically prescribe this medication for patients who have already been through detox.11
+Doctors typically prescribe this medication for patients who have already been through detox.

 Each of these medications reduces drug-seeking behaviors and related criminal activity.
-They will also prepare you mentally for behavioral treatment.
+They will also prepare you mentally for behavioral therapy and treatment.

 Aftercare and Ongoing Support

-Ongoing support and aftercare are essential for long-term recovery from opioid addiction.
-Care from a certified opioid treatment program increases your chances of staying clean and avoiding relapse.12
+Care from a certified opioid treatment program increases your chances of staying clean and avoiding renewed physical dependence on opioids.

 After detox, you and your treatment specialist can create a personalized plan involving a step-down approach to treatment.
-You may opt to join a residential program or one of the various outpatient treatment plans available.
-Support groups like Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and sober living facilities can increase your chances of success in avoiding relapse and maintaining long-term sobriety.
+You may opt to join a residential treatment program or one of the various outpatient treatment plans available.
+Support groups like Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Celebrate Recovery, SMART Recovery, Refuge Recovery, and sober living facilities can increase your chances of success in avoiding relapse and maintaining long-term sobriety.

 Start the Road to Opioid Recovery

-Recovery from opioid addiction is possible with the support of our treatment specialists.
+Recovery from opioid use disorder is possible with the support of our expert specialists in our treatment programs.
 We work with you to develop a personalized treatment plan that meets your needs.
 Get the compassionate care you need to begin your journey to find long-term recovery.
 We’ll be right by your side every step of the way.

 Contact us today to speak to a treatment support specialist for more information about opioid addiction and how to begin your recovery journey.